luk6xff/luk6xff.github.io/content/posts/gef_tool.md

 Once you're done debugging, you can quit GEF with the `quit` command.

+### More commands
+All the available GEF commands available [here](https://hugsy.github.io/gef-extras/commands/assemble/).

-### Note
+### Bonus

-While this guide provides a generic walkthrough of debugging with GEF, the specific paths you take and the insights you gain will depend on the program's complexity, the nature of the bugs or vulnerabilities you're looking for, and the particularities of your debugging session.
-Remember that effective debugging and vulnerability analysis often require a mixture of automated tools, manual inspection, and creative thinking.
+I've also developed an exploit for the provided code using insights from gef.
+You can locate it [here](https://github.com/luk6xff/luk6xff.github.io/tree/master/content/other/code/gef_tool/exploit_cpp.py).
+Please remember to customize the addresses, specifically process_credentials_ret_addr and buffer_addr, to match those on your system."

 ## Conclusion
 GEF is like a supercharged version of GDB that makes debugging less of a headache.
 It's packed with features that give you a clearer view of your program and help you find and fix bugs more efficiently.
 Whether you're a new developer or have been coding for years, GEF is a valuable tool to add to your software debugging toolkit.

-Give it a try, and see how it can help you become a better software detective.
+Happy hacking!